SAP-samples/btp-msteams-s4-suppliercollab/README.md

 # Create Supplier Collaboration by Extending SAP S/4HANA into Microsoft Azure Ecosystem

 # Description
-This repository contains code samples and instructions for developing a native Microsoft Teams application and an extension application deployed in SAP BTP for extending SAP S/4HANA business  scenarios into Microsoft Azure ecosystem.
+This repository contains code samples and instructions for developing a native Microsoft Teams application that is deployed in SAP BTP.
+This application is used for extending the SAP S/4HANA Business scenarios.

-Important: Please be aware that this GitHub repository will be updated with additional scenarios.Make sure you are pulling the repository from time to time and do a redeployment to SAP Business Technology Platform.

 # Scenario
 This is one of the use cases in the procure-to-pay business process.